slightlyoff/Promises/README.md

 # DOM Futures

+## NOTE: The IDL hosted here is no longer canonical.
+[See the living DOM spec for the current version](http://dom.spec.whatwg.org/#futures).

 DOM Futures (aka "Promises") Design, currently in IDL.
 Also a p(r)ollyfill and re-worked APIs to take advantage of the new semantics.